SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

 >**Note:** SharePoint Framework Extensions are currently in preview and are subject to change.
 They are not currently supported for use in production environments.

-SharePoint Framework Extensions are client-side components that run inside the context of a SharePoint page.
+SharePoint Framework (SPFx) Extensions are client-side components that run inside the context of a SharePoint page.
 You can deploy extensions to SharePoint Online, and you can use modern JavaScript tools and libraries to build them.

 Extensions are currently available only on Office 365 developer tenants.

->**Note:** Before you get started with extensions, be sure to [set up your SharePoint Framework development environment](../../set-up-your-development-environment).
+>**Note:** Before you get started with extensions, be sure to [set up your development environment](../../set-up-your-development-environment).

 ## Create an extension project
 1. Create a new project directory in your favorite location.